PerilousBooklet/lite-xl-ptm/README.md

 > [!WARNING]
 > At the moment the functionality for downloading dependency is broken, a FIX is WIP

-> [!WARNING]
-> At the moment the command running functionality is broken because of a (possible) bug in the `terminal` plugin.
-> So the scripts will need to be assigned exec properties manually with `chmod +x scriptname.sh`

 ## How to install

 Install the [Lite XL package manager](https://github.com/lite-xl/lite-xl-plugin-manager?tab=readme-ov-file#installing) and run `lpm install ptm`.